 This is useful because it can reveal where your deliverability may be suffering.
 It can tell you what a typical bounce report cannot, whether delivered messages went to the inbox or spam folder.

 Seed testing is a useful tool especially for benchmarking.
-Still, it shouldn’t be considered a de facto measure of whether your messages will deliver to the inbox.
+Still, it shouldn’t be considered a de facto measure of whether your messages will be delivered to the inbox.

 You might want to use a 3rd party to perform a more objective check on your IP reputation.